Sortals

 …insecure concept in plant-taxonomy, and threatened even in zoology by such phenomena as ring-species and the imperfect transitivity of the relation interbreeds in the wild with—the operational test of identity of species.
 (1967: 62)

-Quine’s terminology in this area differs from that of Strawson, Wiggins and Geach.
-In 1960 he uses the expression “term that divides its reference”, but in other writings (1969, 1981) he uses the expression “individuative word”.
-In footnote 1 of Quine 1960: 90 he says that his expression is equivalent to Strawson’s “sortal”.
+W.V.
+Quine (1960) introduced the characterization of sortals as terms that divide their references.
+Clearly, this characterization differs from that of Strawson, Wiggins and Geach, although in footnote 1 of Quine 1960: 90 he says that his expression is equivalent to Strawson’s “sortal”.
 Unfortunately, that cannot be exactly true since 1960: 91 Quine says that “object” divides its reference, though we have seen “object” is not a sortal by the criteria of Strawson or Wiggins because it does not enable counting.
+We should note that in other of his writings (1969, 1981) he also used the expression “individuative word” as an alternative to the expression “term that divide”.

-Quine does not give an explicit criteria for determining when a term “divides its reference”, but some have been proposed on his behalf.
+Quine does not give an explicit criterion for determining when a term “divides its reference”, but some have been proposed on his behalf.
 Wallace (1965) discusses two understandings of the term.
 The first is

 G divides its reference iff it is never the case that if a is G, a can be divided into two parts which are G